Thomas Telford School: Achievements and school life

-In its lifetime the school has made several notable achievements.
-Its current Headmaster, Kevin Satchwell, was knighted in 2001 for services to education and the community, and from 1998 to the present day, TTS has been named 'the most successful Comprehensive school in the UK', after 100% of its pupils gained 5 or more GCSEs at A*-C, being the first and only comprehensive school ever to do so in 1998.
+The school's then headmaster, Kevin Satchwell, was knighted in 2001 for services to education and the community, and from 1998 to the present day, TTS has been named 'the most successful Comprehensive school in the UK', after 100% of its pupils gained 5 or more GCSEs at A*-C, being the first and only comprehensive school ever to do so in 1998.

-A rigorous method of applicant selection takes place, including an entrance test to allow all abilities to be reflected and equally proportioned in the school, with the majority of successful applicants being middle achievers and an equal proportion of low to high achievers which reflects the local population.
-The teachers interview the parents, ensuring that the parents will encourage the students, regardless of their ability.

 Ranking and Facilities

-Headmaster Sir Kevin Satchwell commented that the school no longer uses the traditional yardstick of five or more GCSE passes at grades A* to C since all students achieved at least 12 GCSE passes at grades A* to C.
+The school no longer uses the traditional yardstick of five or more GCSE passes at grades A* to C since all students achieved at least 12 GCSE passes at grades A* to C.

-The school at one time in the first decade of the 21st century was the best performing comprehensive school in England.
+The school at one time in the first decade of the 21st century was the best-performing comprehensive school in England.

-The school's facilities include Swimming Pool, Theatre, Fitness Centre, Astroturf, Football pitches and will be receiving more sport facilities as part of the Building Schools for the Future campaign.

 Expansion

 In 2004, Thomas Telford School partnered with a local school, Madeley Academy, placing members of its own senior leadership in charge.
-This has seen exam results improve and other schemes like this across the UK.
-The academy is now graded Outstanding by Ofsted and is achieving great exam results thanks to the successful partnership.
+The academy was graded Outstanding by Ofsted in 2009.